 Timaru’s Fraser Park was named in 1926 to honour the service to local rugby of two generations of the Fraser family.
 Commercialism reached Timaru in 1996 when a sponsorship deal saw the name changed to Alpine Energy Stadium.
 Like most provincial grounds it has seen many memorable matches.
 On one occasion, however, it was in the limelight for a game that never took place.
 Midway through the highly controversial 1981 Springbok tour, the scheduled match in Timaru between South Africa and South Canterbury was called off.
 There were fears that there would be a repetition of the pitch invasion that had contributed to the abandonment of the Waikato match earlier in the tour.

 One of the more bizarre moments at Fraser Park came in 1961 during a match between the locals and the touring French side.
 The French were favourites to win but the locals, cheered on by a crowd of more than 20,000 pulled off an historic 17–14 victory.
 The French became increasingly desperate and physical.
-South Canterbury’s second five-eighth Eddie Smith came in for special attention much to the disgust of local fan 56 year old Hilda Madsen.
-Having seen enough she walked onto the field with the aid of a walking stick and thumped the offending Frenchman on the back with her fist before police moved in and ushered her away.
+South Canterbury’s second five-eighth Eddie Smith came in for special attention much to the disgust of local fan, 56-year-old Hilda Madsen.
+Having seen enough she walked onto the field with the aid of a walking stick and thumped the offending Frenchman on the back with her fist before police ushered her away.

 Tell us your South Canterbury rugby stories